|

 30. There was the forest where he was driving when his

 car exploded.
-The time dial had different levels of
+The time dial had micro elemental

 attentuation.